aplteam/MarkAPL/Docs/MarkAPL.md

 Note that both ID and HREF are assigned the same value.
 That allows the user to make any header the first line by just clicking at it.

-Though the <a> tag surrounding any <h1> etc. tag is useful it also poses a problem: assigning `page-break: avoid` to any <hn> tag in the CSS might not prevent an unwanted break because it will then break after the <a> tag which is not any better from a user's point of view.
+Though the <a> tag surrounding any <h1> etc. tag is useful it also poses a problem: assigning `page-break: avoid` to any <h{number}> tag in the CSS might not prevent an unwanted break because it will then break after the <a> tag which is not any better from a user's point of view.

 For that reason headers and their associated <a> tags are surrounded by `<div class="h_tag"`.
 That way the `page-break: avoid` can be assigned to the <div> which will prevent the unwanted page break.
 If you don't want that <div> for some reason you can achieve that by assigning 0 to the [div_h_tag](#) parameter.